-Nicknamed “The Biggest Small Town in America”, the story of Columbus’s many historic hotels tells a similar tale.
-With renovated, historic hotels and bed and breakfasts in the heart of the city, the traveller has many fantastic options to chose from.
-Read Culture Trip’s guide to the best cultural hotels in Columbus, Ohio.
+Nicknamed the Biggest Small Town in America, the story of Columbus’s many hotels tells a similar tale.
+Within the state capital of Ohio, there are plenty of attractions for kids – from the Columbus Zoo and Aquarium to the Center of Science and Industry – meanwhile, Highbanks Metro Park is a great city park with dozens of well-marked hiking trails.
+With renovated, historic hotels and bed and breakfasts in the heart of the city, travelers have many fantastic options to chose from.
+Read Culture Trip’s guide to the best hotels in Columbus, Ohio.

 Graceful and refined, Hotel LeVeque is an exceptional boutique hotel in downtown Columbus.
 You’ll love the classy VIP turndown service, marble bathrooms and tea service in your room.
 Fancy a little star gazing?
 A telescope in every suite will surely catch your eye.
 Though there is a wet bar in your suite, we recommend having at least one signature LeVeque cocktail downstairs at the Keep.

 AC Hotel by Marriott Columbus Dublin’s European-influenced design and service will make you feel like you’re far from Columbus.
 Tasty tapas and cocktails await you on the rooftop bar VASO, while a Spanish-style breakfast greets you every morning at AC Kitchen.
 Spacious rooms with floor-to-ceiling windows let you admire the city as you plan your night out in Bridge Park.
 Shops, restaurants and the Exchange event center are only steps away, offering you the best of Dublin, no passport required.